-UNC Kenan-Flagler MBA Essay Analysis 2019-2020
+UNC Kenan-Flagler MBA Essay Analysis 2022-2023

-Let’s take a closer look at each prompt:
+Let’s take a closer look at each prompt.

 This is a fairly standard career goals essay.
 Structurally, we recommend that applicants address each element of the essay in the order in which it is presented.
 Applicants will want to begin by describing their professional aspirations, including both the position they hope to obtain immediately following an MBA, as well as their long-term objective.
-Applicants will then want to explain why they have chosen to pursue graduate business education at Kenan-Flagler MBA.Candidates should aim to devote at least 200 words to a discussion of how specific courses and student clubs at UNC would impart the skills and knowledge they need to bridge the gap between their current abilities and what they’ll need to be effective in their chosen career paths.
+Applicants will then want to explain why they have chosen to pursue graduate business education at Kenan-Flagler.Candidates should aim to devote at least 200 words to a discussion of how specific courses and student clubs at UNC would impart the skills and knowledge they need to bridge the gap between their current abilities and what they’ll need to be effective in their chosen career paths.
 Learning about the details of Kenan-Flagler’s MBA program will be essential in answering this part of the prompt.
-Taking the time to learn about the school’s curriculum, special programs, and extracurricular activities — whether through a visit to campus, or conversations with students and alumni — will pay dividends here.
+Taking the time to learn about the school’s curriculum, special programs, and extracurricular activities — whether through an online event, or conversations with students and alumni — will pay dividends here.

 Finally, wrap up the essay with a brief statement about another path or two that could lead to your aforementioned long-term plan.
 Ideally, with space permitting, conclude with a statement about understanding that one sometimes needs to be flexible in pursuit of a long-term goal.